Suzuki Kiitsu: Works

 Mountain Stream in Summer and Autumn is a pair of six-panel byōbu folding screens made by Kiitsu using ink and color on gold-foiled paper.
 It depicts "a scene of mountain streams flowing through cypress groves highlighted by lilies and a cherry tree with a few red autumn leaves" but the effect of the screens has been described as "somehow strangely unreal" and "[having] a feeling of almost hyperrealism".
+It has been designated as an Important Cultural Property.

 Another features noted in relation with Kōrin's Irises screens include "the rhythmical feel of the motifs and the brilliance of the blues and greens against the gold ground".
 The work shows influence of Tawaraya Sōtatsu, Ogata Kōrin and Sakai Hōitsu and has been described as "one of the great masterpieces of Rinpa painting".

 Each screen measures 165.8 by 363.2 centimeters (65.3 in × 143.0 in).
 They belong to the Nezu Museum in Tokyo, where they are exhibited occasionally (last time, from April 12 to May 14, 2017).

+Around 1832 to 1836, Kiitsu created a notable copy of Tawaraya Sōtatsu's painting, Waves at Matsushima.